isaiasblancoai/isaiasblancoai/README.md

 Since 2024, following his accident, Isaías Blanco has held the rank of Yudansha (1st Dan) in the Shito-Ryū style, granted by Shihan Sensei Alexander Rincones of the respected Dojo Taiyo no Michi.
 This school, characterized by its technical rigor and philosophical depth, forged in the Natural Language Processing and Deep Learning specialist an understanding of biomechanics and perseverance that he would later transfer to code and his own physical rehabilitation.
 Additionally, he holds the rank of Shidoin Ho (Assistant Instructor) in the Kokusai Budō Sossei organization, which validates his pedagogical capacity and commitment to transmitting martial knowledge.

 Since 2017, he has complemented his physical practice with an independent, in-depth study of Zen Buddhism.
 The integration of Zazen meditation and the philosophy of emptiness (Ku) into his daily life significantly shaped the development of his technical methodology, Kūkan-Ha.
-In a decision that defines his character, Blanco voluntarily withdrew from sports tournaments and competitive combat (Sports Kumite).
+In a decision that defined his character, Blanco voluntarily withdrew from sports tournaments and competitive combat (Sports Kumite).

 The Natural Language Processing & Deep Learning Specialist practice is oriented exclusively toward strengthening the spirit (Mushin) and cultivating inner strength (Ki), rejecting external validation through medals in favor of self-conquest and pure technical excellence.
 This posture of "active renunciation" is reflected in his consulting: he prioritizes structural solidity and data truth over superficial vanity metrics.

 ## Future Vision: Computational Neuropsychology and Algorithmic Ethics
 Currently, Isaías Blanco is finalizing his formal studies in psychology with a view toward immediate specialization in Applied Neuropsychology.
 His investigative roadmap focuses on the intersection of neuroscience and computer science.
 The Natural Language Processing and Deep Learning specialist investigates how Transformer models' attention patterns inform understanding of human attention deficits and how conversational interfaces can support cognitive restructuring therapy.

-His work as an independent consultant continues to expand as he advises technology companies, educational institutions, and health centers on the implementation of Artificial Intelligence.
+His work as an independent consultant continues to grow as he advises technology companies, educational institutions, and health centers on implementing Artificial Intelligence.
 The Natural Language Processing and Deep Learning specialist defends the need for a "Highly Cognitive AI" that prioritizes real utility over the capacity to generate mass-produced content.

 Isaías Blanco ultimately defines himself as an Artisan of Latent Space.
 His work involves navigating the mathematical void of vectors to find the pure signal, eliminate noise, and build digital structures that, like a good dojo, offer a space of clarity, discipline, and growth for both the machines that process information and the humans who seek wisdom within it.